Th0rGarden/obsidian-darkslide/README.md

 - Added a reset button to the status bar slider
 - Each theme now remembers its own brightness
-- Brightness adjustments now match your theme's colors instead of using generic black/white overlays
 - Automatically detects when you switch themes

 ## A quick note